 As someone who is looking to learn about social media, you’re probably confused where you should start, right?
 With all of the resources out there, which ones should you follow and which ones should you ignore?

-Over the last 6 years or so of leveraging social media, I’ve found the following sites helpful.
-And hopefully they’ll help you learn everything you need to know about social media.
+Over the last six years or so of leveraging social media, I’ve found the following sites helpful.
+My hope is they’ll help you learn everything you need to know about social media.

 Social Media Blogs

-The world of social media is so young and constantly growing that it’s hard to stay on top of it.
+The world of social media is so young and so rapidly growing that it’s difficult to keep up with.
 The following blogs will give you the best, most up-to-date information, tips and ideas you will need.

 - Social Media Examiner – Michael Stelzner runs the world’s largest online social media magazine designed to help businesses master social media marketing with Facebook, Twitter, Google+ and LinkedIn.

 - Mashable – Social Media news blog covering cool new websites and social networks founded by Pete Cashmere from his apartment in Aberdeen, Scotland.
-Also covers news and developments in mobile, entertainment, online video, business, web development, technology, memes and gadgets.
+It also covers news and developments in mobile, entertainment, online video, business, web development, technology, memes and gadgets worlds.

 - Soshable – This blog tries to keep up with all things social media, analyze them and then provide fresh insights into the people and structures that drive engagement.